PolarityFive/Assetto-Timing-Issue-Tracker/README.md

 # Assetto-Timing-Issue-Tracker
-Repository to report bugs and issues with Assetto Timing Assetto-Timing is and will remain closed source.
+Repository to report bugs and issues with Assetto Timing.

+Assetto-Timing is and will remain closed source.

 https://assettotiming.pages.dev/